alienfernandez/seed-mean-es6/README.md

 * Finally, when the install process is over, npm will initiate a bower install command to install all the front-end modules needed for the application

 ## Running Your Application
-After the install process is over, you'll be able to run your application using Gulp, just run gulp default task:
+After the install process is over, you'll be able to run your application using npm, just run:

 ```
-$ gulp
+$ npm start
 ```

 Your application should run on port 9000 with the *development* environment configuration, so in your browser just go to [http://localhost:9000](http://localhost:9000)